ShengHuaWu/Vapor3Series/Relationship/README.md

 extension Pet: Content {}
 extension Pet: Migration {}
 ```
-These lines are just some boilerplate code to create our Pet model, and it has a `name` property and an `age` property respectively.
+These lines are just some boilerplate code to create our `Pet` model, and it has a `name` property and an `age` property.
 If you are still not familiar with these lines, please refer [our very first article --- CRUD with Controllers](https://medium.com/swift2go/vapor-3-series-i-crud-with-controllers-d7848f9c193b).

 Next, open `PetsController.swift` and write the following lines.